Pathways To Australian Citizenship

 The Department of Home Affairs (‘the Department’) has reported that since the Nationality and Citizenship Act 1948 (Cth) was introduced more than 5.7 million people have become Australian citizens.

-The benefits of becoming an Australian citizen include:
+The benefits to becoming an Australian citizen include:

 1. You have the ability to vote in elections and referendums.